apples/scc/wrf/compile/compile.md

 3. Next, make a new directory called `custom_configure` and put `configure_mic.wrf` into it.
 4. Rename `configure_mic.wrf` as `configure.wrf`.
 5. Check the library directories to make sure that they'll work.
+6. If you're on Beacon, make sure to load the NetCDF and HDF5-Parallel modules.
 6. Run that script.
 7. It will configure.
 Choose the option for the Intel Xeon Phi.
 8. All other options should be default.